PKKnezevic/Kolokvij/index.md

 Markdown was designed for the web, so it should come as no surprise that there are plenty of applications specifically designed for creating website content.

 If you're looking for the simplest possible way to create a website with Markdown files, check out [blot.im](https://blot.im).
 After you sign up for Blot, it creates a Dropbox folder on your computer.
-Just drag and drop your Markdown files into the folder and â€” poof! â€” they're on your website.
+Just drag and drop your Markdown files into the folder and — poof! — they're on your website.
 It couldn't be easier.

 If you're familiar with HTML, CSS, and version control, check out [Jekyll](/tools/jekyll/), a popular static site generator that takes Markdown files and builds an HTML website.
 One advantage to this approach is that [GitHub Pages](/tools/github-pages/) provides free hosting for Jekyll-generated websites.
 If Jekyll isn't your cup of tea, just pick one of the [many other static site generators available](https://jamstack.org/generators/).